matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 3. Select your token, enter the amount, and add funds.
 - *If you can’t find your token:*
   - Some tokens will be referred to by their internal id number on our [Tokens page](https://zkscan.io/explorer/tokens/) instead of their token symbol.
-(E.g. on Rinkeby, ERC20-21 = UNI)
+(E.g. on Rinkeby, ERC20-21 = UNI).
-  - Add support for your token:
+  - Add your token to zkSync:
-      1. Click "Can't find your token?"
+      1. Click "Can't find a token?"
-      2. Use the link to access the [Tokens page](https://zkscan.io/explorer/tokens/)
+      2. Use the link to access the [Tokens page](https://zkscan.io/explorer/tokens/).
-      3. Click the "Add new token" button in the top right corner and follow the directions.
+      3. Click "Add new token" in the top right corner and follow the directions.

 </br>
 <p align="center">